UPDATED: September 4, 2020

 Encourage them to talk to you about their concerns.

 Advise them of steps they can take to stay healthy:

 ~Wash hands regularly with soap and water for at least 20 seconds (sing the ABC’s to measure time), especially after coughing or sneezing.

 ~Stay home if they are not feeling well.

 ~Stay healthy by eating healthy foods, keeping physically active, and getting enough sleep.

 Contact 8-1-1 (Health Link) or your health care provider for questions about your personal health situation.

 Please note: SECPA does not have the authority to make public health decisions.
 If steps are taken in relation to a public health concern, it is at the direction of the Alberta Health Services and local health authorities.
 SECPA, in conjunction with Fort McMurray Catholic Schools, is in regular communication with Alberta Education, Alberta Health Services, and school divisions across the province.
 At this time, school divisions have not been directed to take steps in relation to coronavirus and SECPA will follow the lead of the Fort McMurray Catholic School Division.

-For any updates from Alberta Health Services please visit https://fmcschools.ca/covid-19-information/
+For further updates from Alberta Health Services please visit https://fmcschools.ca/covid-19-information/